nhs-robotics/nhs-robotics.github.io/src/content/blog/documentation-15.md

 heroImage: 'Corbin working on computer'
 ---
 10/19/2023
-# Finishing up aspects of robot
+# Finishing Up Aspects of Robot

 Our Goal: Make sure that there are no other ideas or things that we need to put onto our robot that has not been started yet, and software continuing to finish CV and april tags.